kelayamatoz/ee109-arria10-labs/lab1.md

 ls
 ```

 The "--synth" flag means that we want to generate a synthesizable design.
-The "--instrumentation" flag means that we want to learn about the number of clock cycles needed to run the design.
+The "--instrumentation" flag means that we want to learn about the number of clock cycles needed to finish the design.
 The "--retime" flag means that Spatial would add retiming registers in your design.
 This flag is not particularly useful in this example; however when you come up with a design that contains large combinational circuit, inserting the retiming register would help you meet timing and reduce time needed for synthesizing.
 We will cover more about the flags in Lab 2.
 After generation finishes, your terminal will display some messages that look like:

 <img src="./img/gen.png" width="70%" height="60%">